dockpanelsuite/dockpanelsuite_docs/themes/existing-themes.rst

   var theme = new VS2013BlueTheme();
   this.dockPanel.Theme = theme;

-.. note:: for 2.10 and above, a reference to ``ThemeVS2013Blue.dll`` (from NuGet package `DockPanelSuite.ThemeVS2013Blue <https://www.nuget.org/packages/DockPanelSuite.ThemeVS2013Blue>`_) is needed.
+.. note:: For 2.10 and above, a reference to ``ThemeVS2013Blue.dll`` (from NuGet package `DockPanelSuite.ThemeVS2013Blue <https://www.nuget.org/packages/DockPanelSuite.ThemeVS2013Blue>`_) is needed.

 Visual Studio 2005 Theme for Multiple UI Threads
 ------------------------------------------------